 Unlike a lot of rental companies, they don’t charge extra for multiple drivers.
 They also offer roadside assistance throughout Iceland.

-The rentals come with a fully equipped kitchen and comfy bed.
+The rentals come with a fully equipped kitchen and a comfy bed.

 There’s no bathroom or shower, but you can find facilities all throughout the country at gas stations, campgrounds, restaurants, and stores.
 For showers, they recommend going for a dip in any of the many local swimming pools, which are located in just about every small town across the island.